ZackLarsen/hmm/README.md

 #### The  goal  of  HMM  decoding:
    * Given an HMM lambda = (A,B), and a sequence of observations O, find the most probable sequence of states Q.

+#### HMM taggers make two further simplifying assumptions:
+   * The first is that the probability of a word appearing depends only on its own tag and is independent of neighboring words and tags:
+   * The second assumption, the bigram assumption, is that the probability of a tag is dependent only on the previous tag, rather than the entire tag sequence.